Paul-Asamoah-Boadu/SQL-Data-Dig/README.md

 - <b>Product Management</b>: Store product information such as name, price, quantity, and supplier information.

-- __Supplier Management__: Store and manage information on suppliers, including contact information and products supplied.
+- <b>Supplier Management</b>: Store and manage information on suppliers, including contact information and products supplied.

 - __Order Management__: Keep track of customer orders, including the products ordered and the date of the order.